-ORPC is built on top of RPC (Remote Procedure Call) and interact with runtime services.
+ORPC is built on top of RPC (Remote Procedure Call) and interacts with runtime services.
 DCOM supports multiple interfaces and the components can be created in various programming languages.
-Example of languages are: Java, C, Visual Basic, etc. DCOM is widely used in windows platform.
+Examples of languages are Java, C, Visual Basic, etc. DCOM is widely used in windows platforms.

 The following are the capabilities of J2EE architecture:

 Performance: performs functionality in a short time frame

 Scalability: Supports even if the load on the server increases

 Availability: The system is always accessible across 24 * 7